Microsoft Endpoint Manager Devices: Complete MEM Tour

 Conditional Access

 Access policies are definitions/instructions that a user or device must meet in order to access certain resources.
-For example, if you need to access certain data, a pre requisite may be that your device must be complaint.
+For example, if you need to access certain data, a prerequisite may be that your device must be compliant.

 Policies